sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

  ```
    So rename "BayWolf_2.5.1_acorn_coeffs_signed.xuv" to "Bose Updater.fl7980".
 Follow such way and rename all these three firmware files.

-6.Wait the first "device disconnection" notification sound.Since there are several "devices reboot", you may hear several "device disconnection" notification sound.
+6.Wait the first "device disconnection" notification sound.Since the devices reboot serveral times during updating, you can hear "device disconnection" notification sound several times.
 Remember, the first sound.....

-7.If there is a device disconnection notification sound,copy the "renamed" old firmware files to `C:\Users\<username>\AppData\Local\Temp `to replace the downloaded firmware files.Since there are only less than 2-5 seconds for replacing these "Bose Updater.aaNNN" firmware files.
+7.If there is the first "device disconnection" notification sound,copy the "renamed" old firmware files to `C:\Users\<username>\AppData\Local\Temp `to replace the downloaded firmware files.There are only less than 5 seconds for replacing those "Bose Updater.aaNNN" firmware files.
 ```
 7/19/2019 23:14:50.806, Info, Device has disconnected
 7/19/2019 23:14:57.870, Info, 1 BOSE CONNECTED DEVICE(S) WITH VID 0x05A7
 ```
-  MUST MUST do it as fast as you hear the first device disconnection notification sound,otherwise it may brick/damage the device.You may re-update 4.5.2 several times to figure out when is the "first device disconnection notification sound".
+  MUST MUST do it as fast as you can once hear the first notification sound of "device disconnection",otherwise it may brick/damage the device.You can re-update 4.5.2 several times to figure out when is the first "device disconnection" notification sound.

 8.Wait updater update the "cheated new firmware files"

 9.When updating up to 100%, may show error message, just ignore it.

+ I encounter two different case:

+    1).there wasn't progress bar on http://btu.bose.com/. but countdown.
+    2).there was a progress bar, but went go 100%, error message shows out.

+ However,at last downgrading are success.
+Just be patient and wait about 5 minutes.

  10.Check you device, the firmware is downgraded.